 Rambler Marlin (1965-1967)

-Like the Plymouth Barracuda and Ford Mustang fastback introduced a year earlier, the 1965 Rambler Marlin offered sporty-looks and V-8 power, and its mid-size car platform offered more room and comfort.
+Like the Plymouth Barracuda and Ford Mustang fastback introduced a year earlier, the 1965 Rambler Marlin offered sporty-looks and V-8 power, but added mid-size room and comfort.
 The Marlin's spacious interior and deluxe appointments separated it from other intermediate-sized cars of the day.

 In 1964, the sporty-car boom was in full swing.
 Rambler's design chief, Dick Teague, was asked to develop a youth-oriented car, similar to the Mustang.
 Based on the compact-sized Rambler American platform, the Tarpon concept car measured just 180 inches long, and its wheelbase of 106 inches was two inches shorter than the Mustang's.
 It was shown at several auto shows and received good reviews.